Molina-Daniel/btc-qr-payment/README.md

 ## Tests

+This project includes a comprehensive testing suite with both unit tests and end-to-end (E2E) tests to ensure application quality and correctness.

+### Unit Tests

 This project uses Jest for unit testing.
 The API routes have corresponding tests to ensure their logic is correct.

 ![Test Coverage](/public/test_coverage.png)

-To run the test suite:
+To run the unit test suite:

 ```bash
 npm test